WSL Hall of Fame

 The Women's Super League Hall of Fame (WSL Hall of Fame) honours the leading association football players and coaches that have played or managed in the Women's Super League (previously known as the FA WSL; FA Women's Super League), the top level of the English football league system.
-Inaugurated in 2021, the Hall of Fame, was launched to concide with the 10th anniversary of the league following its inception in April 2011.
+Inaugurated in 2021, the Hall of Fame, was launched to coincide with the 10th anniversary of the league following its inception in April 2011.
 It is intended to recognise and honour players and individuals that who have contributed to the growth of the women's game in England and the WSL since its founding.

 In September 2021, as part of the inaugural class of 2021, three players were inducted; Fara Williams, Rachel Yankey, Kelly Smith and one manager, Emma Hayes.
-The next year, a further three players were inducted.
+In subsequent years, a further three players were inducted, until 2024 when the first referee Rebecca Welch was included.

 Eligibility requirements

 Those eligible for induction into the FA WSL Hall of Fame, include retired players, both active and retired coaches and active or retired match officials.
 The one thing they must all have "in common, is the positive impact and legacy" they have left on the league since the inception of the FA WSL in 2011.
-Their selected is only judged on their domestic performances in the FA WSL with no other competitions considered.
+Their selection is only judged on their domestic performances in the FA WSL with no other competitions considered.

 To assist the selection panel in selecting their inductee nominations, the following standards have been established: